August 7, 2023

 Perhaps a better title for this would be "Attitude".
 If you read "Man's Search for Meaning", quoted above, Frankl describes the gallows humor of the Auschwitz gas chambers.
 He goes on to explain no matter how dire your situation, if you have a good attitude, your suffering will be less.

-I say this is the most important because you need all of these types of purpose to feel happy.
+I say this is the most important because we think we need all of these types of purpose to feel happy.
 Any one exclusion can get you down.
 For example, if you work hard and are proud of your work but you never get a break then you'll likely be unhappy.
 Attitude, however, is impervious to other shortcomings.
 You can have no other form of purpose and still be happy with the right attitude.
 This is a hard thing to comprehend but very impactful if you can internalize it.

 Mental fortitude is invaluable.